KZ2X Packet Node Description

 WantedBy=multi-user.target

 Direwolf allocates a POSIX PTY pair that it uses to synthesize a KISS TNC.
 Since PTYs are dynamically allocated by the system, and thus don’t have predictable file files, direwolf helpfully creates a symbolic link pointing to the PTY file client software should connect to: /tmp/kisstnc.
+We use systemd’s support for private /tmp directories to ensure that links associated with different direwolf instances don’t conflict.
 The /opt/local/etc/rc.d/pre-direwolf shell script simply deletes that link if it exists before direwolf starts:

 #!/bin/sh